JoanDoe11/Java-Concurrent/README.md

   In general, where you need atomic access to a "on-off" variable or one created a fairly small number of times, then the Java atomic classes are your answer.
 But if you're creating a large number of instances of an object containing a field that needs atomic access, using a volatile field and accessing it via an AtomicReferenceFieldUpdater will generally be more efficient.

   Volatile is not suitable for complex operations where you need to prevent access to a variable for the duration of the operation.
 In such cases, you should use object synchronization or lock classes.

+  * If you feel that all reader threads always get latest value of a variable, you have to mark variable as volatile.
+  * If you have one writer thread to modify the value of variable and multiple reader threads to read the value of variable, volatile modifier guarantees memory consistency.
+  * If you have multiple threads to write and read variables, volatile modifier alone does not guaranty memory consistency.
+You have to synchroniye the code or use high level concurrency constructs.

 # Synchronized